New locations to charge your electric car are popping up all the time

 Charging points in the 43 kW to 350 kW range are called rapid chargers.

-To make things even more confusing, rapid chargers are either AC or DC:
+To make things even more confusing, rapid chargers are either AC (not so common) or DC (very common):

 - DC rapid chargers can access your battery directly – bypassing the car’s on-board charger – to charge more quickly.